KorinChlorine/CopyPasteFixer/README.md

-To access-- install JavaFX first
+To access the code-- install JavaFX first

 Step 1: Download JavaFX Go to this website: https://gluonhq.com/products/javafx/